SpectoLabs/hoverfly/docs/reference/flags_environment_variables.md

 Persistent storage to use.
 By default, Hoverfly uses BoltDB to store data in a file on disk.
 Specify 'memory' to disable this and use in-memory persistence only.

+Note: If 'memory' is specified, AdminUI authentication will be disabled.

     -db-dir <string>

 Path to BoltDB data file.
 By default, a "requests.db" file will be created in the Hoverfly directory.
 Supply a custom path and/or filename to use a different file or location.
 The file will be created if it doesn't exist.

+The database file/path can also be set using the `HoverflyDB` environment variable.

 ## TLS & Certificate management